Monkey's Audio: Comparisons

 While Monkey's Audio can achieve high compression ratios, the cost is a dramatic increase in requirements on the decoding end.
 Many older portable media players, and even older smartphones, have difficulty handling this.
 In comparison, most lossless codecs are asymmetric, meaning that the work done to achieve higher compression ratios, if selected by the user, slows down the encoding process, but has essentially no effect on the decoding requirements.

+Licensing

+On 10 August 2023, with the release of version 10.18, Monkey's Audio switched to the Open Source Initiative-approved 3-Clause BSD Licence.